 A devastating fire on March 17, 1897 destroyed most of the original business district.
 The fire probably started in an upstairs room above the Elkins Furniture & Hardware Store on Davis Avenue and caused losses amounting to some $85,000.
 This fire forever changed the face of the Elkins downtown district.
 Building owners learned from the disaster, and rebuilt in brick and stone rather than the wood–frame structures that had been in place before the fire.
 Most downtown structures today postdate the March 1897 fire.
 One positive outcome from this fire was the organization of the first fire department in Elkins.

 The population of the boom town of Elkins grew quickly.
 Community leaders fought for Elkins to become the county seat, replacing the much older, but now much smaller town of Beverly.
 After a series of elections, and a near-battle, a court ruling settled the issue in Elkins’ favor, and the seat of county government was moved.

-Elkins continued to grow over the next few decades and became a center of commerce and culture.
-Development was booming, and from 1900 to 1920 – the most prolific construction period of Elkins’ history occurred.
+Elkins continued to grow over the next few decades and became the center of commerce and culture.
+Development was booming, and from 1900 to 1920, the most prolific construction period of Elkins’ history occurred.
 Most of the houses and business blocks you see today were built during these years.
 Workers, managers, and merchants making a living from the railroad established residential and commercial areas in the new town.